 THE OLD ‘UNLOADING RAMP’ (ALTE JUDENRAMPE)

-Most of the visitors of the Auschwitz Birkenau associates the tragic scenes of the victims ‘unloading’ of the cattle wagons within the ramp beyond the “Gate of Death”.
+Most visitors of Auschwitz Birkenau associate the tragic scenes of the victims ‘unloading’ of the cattle wagons within the ramp beyond the “Gate of Death”.
 Along with that, approximately every second victim (Apr.
-500 000) of the Auschwitz death camp got out of the train within this distanced spot, a half kilometer away from the ‘Main gate’.
+500 000) of the Auschwitz death camp got out of the train within this distanced spot, a half kilometer away from the ‘Main Gate’.
 The platform historically known as the ALTE JUDENRAMPE (‘The old Jewish ramp’ or “The old ramp for ‘unloading’ Jews) was in use by the Germans from the Spring of 1942 till the mid-may of 1944.
-The initial wide wooden platform was later replaced with the concrete ramp of 500 meters length, lamped with powerful projectors to use it during the hours of darkness.
+The initial wide wooden platform was later replaced with a concrete ramp of 500 meters in length, lamped with powerful projectors to use during the hours of darkness.

-During the course of these two years, this very ramp ‘received’ hundreds of thousands of European Jews: people from France, Belgium, Holland and 48 000 victims from Thessaloniki, Greece.
-The selection of those, who were capable of work was carried out within the ramp, under the supervision of the SS doctors and the armed guards.
+During the course of these two years, this very ramp ‘received’ hundreds of thousands of European Jews: people from France, Belgium, Holland, and 48 000 victims from Thessaloniki, Greece.
+The selection of those, who were capable of work was carried out within the ramp, under the supervision of the SS doctors and the armed guards, the practice which originated as far back as the earliest camps in the Reich, such as the Dachau concentration camp.
 These able-bodied people were forced to make their way to the camp on foot.
-The remaining 75% of the people arrived were ‘loaded’ on the trucks with the false Red cross sign.
+The remaining 75% of the people who arrived were ‘loaded’ on the trucks with the false Red Cross sign.
 Their last way was destined to be finished by means of ‘Sonderbehandlung’ (special treatment), a German euphemism for the mass murder process.
 Josef Mengele, the infamous SS doctor known as “The Angel of Death”, got started his ‘selection’ service here back in May 1943.